Pirates rout Southwestern 31-7 in season opener

-SOMERSET, Ky. — The Class 3A No. 2 ranked Belfry Pirates started the 2019 season off with a bang on Friday night as they traveled to Somerset and defeated Class 5A No. 10 Southwestern by a final score of 31-7 in a game played at Southwestern High School.
+SOMERSET, Ky. - The Class AAA No. 2 ranked Belfry Pirates started the 2019 season off with a bang on Friday night, as they traveled to Somerset and defeated Class AAAA No. 10 Southwestern by a final score of 31-7 in a game played at Southwestern High School.

 The Belfry defense, which was smothering all game long, quickly stopped the Warrior offense and forced a punt.
 But first year coach Jason Foley decided to call a fake rather than punt the ball to Dixon or the explosive Ben Bentley but the Pirate special teams was ready and stopped them at their own 33-yard line.